2019 World Population by Country

 Many other nations have populations of at least one million, while there are also countries that have just thousands.
 The smallest population in the world can be found in Vatican City, where only 801 people reside.

-This growth will be significantly impacted by nine specific countries which are situated to contribute to the population growth more quickly than other nations.
+This population growth will be significantly impacted by nine specific countries which are situated to contribute to the population growth more quickly than other nations.
 These nations include the Democratic Republic of the Congo, Ethiopia, India, Indonesia, Nigeria, Pakistan, Uganda, the United Republic of Tanzania, and the United States of America.
 Particularly of interest, India is on track to overtake China's position as the most populous country by the year 2030.
 Additionally, multiple nations within Africa are expected to double their populations before fertility rates begin to slow entirely.

 Global life expectancy has also improved in recent years, increasing the overall population life expectancy at birth to just over 70 years of age.
 The projected global life expectancy is only expected to continue to improve - reaching nearly 77 years of age by the year 2050.
 Significant factors impacting the data on life expectancy include the projections of the ability to reduce AIDS/HIV impact, as well as reducing the rates of infectious and non-communicable diseases.